Reading a Song Chart

 The treble clef tells the reader the register of the music we will be playing.
 Every instrument has their own unique register.
 When we read guitar music we read in the treble register.

 The time signature lets us know how many beats are in a bar.
-In this case, there are 4 beats in a bar (which happens to be the most common).
+In this case, there are 4 beats in a bar.
+It is also known as common time.

 The barline signifies the end of the bar.